awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 **X1 instances**

- instances are well suited for the following applications:
+These instances are well suited for the following applications:
 + In\-memory databases such as SAP HANA, including SAP\-certified support for Business Suite S/4HANA, Business Suite on HANA \(SoH\), Business Warehouse on HANA \(BW\), and Data Mart Solutions on HANA\.
 For more information, see [SAP HANA on the AWS Cloud](https://aws.amazon.com/sap/solutions/saphana/)\.
 + Big\-data processing engines such as Apache Spark or Presto\.
 + High\-performance computing \(HPC\) applications\.